luigi1111/xmr.llcoins.net/README.md

 `gpg --verify site.zip.asc site.zip`

-You should get `gpg: Good signature from "luigi1111 <luigi1111w@gmail.com>"`; you can ingore the warning about the key not being certified.
+You should get `gpg: Good signature from "luigi1111 <luigi1111w@gmail.com>"`; you can ignore the warning about the key not being certified.